-1 The Stock Awards column shows the value of equity awards granted during the year indicated.
+The Stock Awards column shows the value of equity awards granted during the year indicated.
 The amounts do not correspond to the actual amounts that may be earned by the named executive officers.
-Equity awards granted during each year may include: (i) awards of restricted stock (RS) and restricted stock units (RSU) under the 2005 Contingent Stock Plan (predecessor to the 2014 Omnibus Incentive Plan), (ii) SLO awards under the Annual Incentive Plan, and (iii) PSU awards granted under the 2005 Contingent Stock Plan.
-RS and RSU awards are valued at the grant date fair value computed in accordance with FASB ASC Topic 718.
+Equity awards granted during each year may include: (i) awards of restricted stock (RS) and restricted stock units (RSU) under the 2005 Contingent Stock Plan (predecessor to the 2014 Omnibus Incentive Plan), (ii) SLO awards under the Annual Incentive Plan, and (iii) PSU awards granted under the 2005 Contingent Stock Plan (RSU awards are valued at the grant date fair value computed in accordance with FASB ASC Topic 718.
 SLO awards are valued at the fair value at the service inception date based on the percentage of the target bonus to be paid as an SLO award, increased by the 25% premium, using the closing price of our common stock on the first trading day of the calendar year, where the service inception date is the beginning of the calendar year.
-PSU awards are valued based on the grant date fair value on the date on which the PSU award was granted by the Compensation Committee.
-In valuing the SLO awards and PSU awards, we assumed the probable achievement of the target levels for the primary performance goals.
-Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures.
-For the portion of PSU awards earned based on relative TSR (excluding Mr. Peribere's two new hire PSU awards granted in 2012), the grant date fair value is based on a Monte Carlo simulation that determines the likely payout of the award (which was, \$23.40 per share for the PSUs granted on March 27, 2012; \$12.57 per share for the PSUs granted on September 1, 2012; \$25.19 per share for the PSUs granted on February 14, 2013; \$34.05 per share for the PSUs granted on February 28, 2013; \$42.97 per share for the PSUs granted on February 18, 2014; and \$13.73 per share for the 2014 Special PSUs granted on March 14, 2014).
-The grant date fair value of the first new hire PSU award for Mr. Peribere was \$9.09 for the first tranche of 25,000 shares, \$8.82 for the second tranche of 25,000 shares, \$8.73 for the third tranche of 25,000 shares and \$9.43 for the fourth tranche of 25,000 shares.
-The grant date fair value of the second new hire PSU award for Mr. Peribere was \$3.51 per share.
-For additional assumptions made in valuing these awards and other information, see Note 18, "Stockholders' Equity," of Notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
-For the PSU awards made in 2014, the value of the awards as of the grant date, assuming that the highest level of performance conditions would be achieved (which is 200% of target for the 2014-2016 PSUs and the 2014 Special PSUs), is as follows:
+PSU awards are valued based on the grant date fair value on which the PSU award was granted by the Compensation Committee.
+In valuing the SLO awards and PSU awards, we assumed the proton of PSU awards earned based on relative TSR (excluding Mr. Peribere's two new hire PSU awards granted in 2012), the grant date fair value is based on a Monte Carlo simulation that determines the likely payout of the award (which was, \$23.40 per share for the PSUs granted on March 27, 2012; \$12.57 per share for the PSUs granted on September 1, 2012; \$25.19 per share for the PSUs granted on February 14, 2013; \$34.05 per share for the PSUs granted on February 28, 2013; \$42.97 per share for the PSUs granted of 25,000 shares, \$8.82 for the second tranche of 25,000 shares, \$8.73 for the third tranche of 25,000 shares and \$9.43 for the fourth tranche of 25,000 shares.
+The grant date fair value of the sawards as \$3.51 per share.
+For additional assumptions made in valuing these awards and other information, see Note 18, "Stockholders' Equity," of Notes to our consolidated financial statements includ